Counselling for fearless women

 girls aged 15-19 met the criteria for serious mental illness.
 2

-Fearless Women’s counselling program is under development.
+The Fearless Women’s counselling program is up and running.